boisgera/bitstream/README.md

   - It is easy to use since the bitstream abstraction is simple.

-  - It works seamlesly at the bit and byte level.
+  - It works seamlessly at the bit and byte level.

   - It supports Python, NumPy and user-defined types.